 Opiates and Fentanyl took the lives of 180 victims in Miami-Dade alone in 2016 and the numbers are growing.
 Unfortunately, there will be scores of patients struggling with heroin that won’t be able to receive treatment through this proposed program.
 Therefore, addicts and their families will need to be vigilant in making sure that they get access to the drug treatment program that best fits their needs.

-If you or a loved one is suffering from this addiction, please call the Lifeskills South Florida admissions office at 844-749-1560 to learn what you can do to make the most important life change there is.
-LifeSkills South Florida is one of the leading dual diagnosis treatment providers in the Fort Lauderdale area.
+If you or a loved one is suffering from this addiction, please contact us below to learn what you can do to make the most important life change there is.
+LifeSkills South Florida is one of the leading drug treatment centers in the Fort Lauderdale area.
 We offer treatment in both a residential and outpatient setting.
 Our treatment programs are designed to give our client the self-reliance and self-monitoring skills needed to make a strong and lasting recovery from addiction and other co-occurring disorders.
 We currently offer clinical tracks for trauma/post-traumatic stress disorder, dialectical behavior therapy, cognitive behavioral therapy, cognitive remediation and addiction.

 Call us at 1.844.749.1560 or fill out the form below to get in touch.